Agente3z/warframe-market-price-alert/README.md

-# warframe.market alert on wanted price on wanted item
+# warframe.market utility that alerts you when a specified item gets listed below a certain price

 YOU NEED FIREFOX, and also download gecko driver from this repo